lrknaff/seven-weeks/README.md

 > 'Helvetica is the sweatpants of typefaces'

 ##What is this
 Manipulating type in expressive, creative ways is an interesting CSS layout challenge, and developing the skill of choosing fonts that pair nicely together takes time.
-Drawing inspiration from the Yale School of Art’s 100 Days project, we built a new typographic experiment every week for this module.
+Drawing inspiration from the Yale School of Art’s [100 days of fonts](http://designobserver.com/feature/five-years-of-100-days/24678) project, we built a new typographic experiment every week for this module.
 The end deliverable was a one page site that shows the full collection of the type exercises.

 ##Built With
 * HTML